thunderbolt06/Enumeration-of-RFPs/README.md

 # Enumeration-of-RFPs
 ## Abstract.

+A rectangular floor plan (RFP) is a floor plan in which plan's boundary and each room is a rectangle.
 First, the task is to generate all inner graphs on ‘n’ vertices for which Rectangular floor plan is possible.
 The idea is to first construct a path graph and then to add edges between two vertices if the length of the shortest path between them is found to be two.